 - No BlogSpot blogging platform as a supported CMS

-- Neither of TikTok and Snapchat are supported
+- Neither TikTok nor Snapchat are supported

 Many features are on the roadmap of ContentStudio.
 Some features might already have been added at the time of your reading.
 Check out the additional resources section below to see links for the public roadmap and changelog.